hydpy-dev/hydpy/hydpy/docs/rst/core.rst

 directory structure of :ref:`HydPy` projects.
 Module |filetools|
 offers some flexibility in adjusting this project structure to your needs.
 Also, it is responsible for many aspects of loading data from files and storing data to files.
+It is supplemented by module
+|netcdftools| for reading data from and storing data to NetCDF files.

 :ref:`HydPy` represents the network of a river basin via connected objects of the classes |Node| and |Element|.
 These are defined in module